aganisatria/terraform-provider-lark/README.md

 | lark_user_by_id | Retrieve user data based on user ID, open ID, or union ID |

 ## How to use
+We have 2 default attribute, id and last updated at.
+1. Id is different with chat id / another lark id.
+Id can be a helper to you to generate unique identifier accross lark resource.
+2. Last updated at is a time in seconds that identify last updated resource.

 See [docs](docs/index.md)

 ## How to contribute